ababic/django-cogwheels/docs/source/deprecation/remove.rst

 =========================================
-Removing an app setting: Example scenario
+Example scenario: Removing an app setting
 =========================================

 For the sake of this example, imagine your app has a setting called ``DEFAULT_MENU_DEPTH`` that allows users to override how many levels deep a menu is rendered by a function when no alternative value is specified.